 While most Android devices have a Bootloader Mode with other options like Fastboot and Recovery integrated into a single interface, Samsung Galaxy devices are a bit different as you need to use different key combinations to boot the device into the Download/Odin and the Recovery modes.

 If you own a Samsung phone or tablet, you must be familiar with Odin.
 Odin is a very useful tool that detects your Samsung device only when it’s in Download Mode and it can flash files with .tar or .tar.md5 extension.
 Developed by Samsung, Odin was originally meant to be used only in company’s service centers.
-The Odin tool we use is actually the leaked version of the official.
+The Odin tool we use is actually the leaked version of the official one released by Samsung but not distributed publicly.
 Most Samsung users might need to use Odin at some point of time for different purposes.